Quantum simulation of particle creation in curved space-time: Building blocks

 We consider the 1-dimensional propagation of SAWs along the $x$-direction with a space-dependent speed of sound $c(x)$.
-With $u$ denoting the SAW amplitude, the dynamics follow the usual wave equation (see, e.g. \cite{datta1986surface}) \footnote{The SAW-type solutions (Rayleigh, Lamb and Love waves) are only obtained from the usual wave equation by taking appropriate boundary conditions into account.
-However, these boundary conditions effectively put constraints on the SAW amplitude and velocity.
-As a result, the SAW dynamics still follow the usual wave equation, only with the SAW speed differing from the bulk value.}
+With $u$ denoting the SAW amplitude, the dynamics follows the usual wave equation (see, e.g.~\cite{datta1986surface})~\cite{Note1}